Chocolate Chip Candy Cane Cookies

 Which brings us to my first blog post of 2011, wherein I discuss: Internet Christmas carols!

 For the holiday season, Blue decided to make video Christmas carols for her favorite websites.
 Seeing that this was an awesome idea, I humbly offered my assistance at sprucing up the videos with vocal accompaniment and jingly bells, with iMovie providing the picture-in-picture magic.
 Here are our collaborative results!
-Continue reading Internet Carols (and a resolution)
+Continue Reading »

 Apparently there’s a war on Christmas?